space-schnoodle/software-concepts/typescript/concepts.md

 - Create functions that accept arguments that are typed with interfaces.
 - Objects/classes can decide to 'implement' a given interface to work with a function.

+## Classes

+Blueprint to create an object with some fields (values) and methods (functions) to represent a 'thing'.

+### Class modifiers

+- _public_: this methiod can be called any where, any time
+- _private_: this method can only be called by other methods in this class.
+- _protected_: this method can be called by other methods in this class, or by other methods in child classes.